mrthnby/chat_app/README.md

 ## Features

-- `User registration:` Users can create a new account and log in with their existing credentials or use Google Accounts.
+- `User registration:` Users can create a new account and log in with their existing credentials, or they can use Google Accounts.
 - `User profiles:` Users can set up their profiles, including profile pictures.
 - `Real-time messaging:` Users can send and receive messages instantly.
 - `Notifications:` Users receive notifications for new messages and chat invitations.